-New digital workflows cut costs and speed up invoicing, approvals, reimbursements, procurements and purchasing.
+New digital workflows cut costs and speed up invoicing, approvals, reimbursements, procurements, and purchasing.
 The county now completes payroll 60 percent faster, and onboarding new hires takes half the time.
-With Workday, staff can independently update their profiles and submit timesheets, absence requests and expense reports.
-Business staff can adjust general ledger codes, change request-routing processes and create reports.
-This year, the HR team also saved weeks of effort during the open-enrolment process, using system-generated notices and paperless workflows.
-On the first day, 25 percent of employees had completed their enrolments and within 5 days, 80 percent were done.
+With Workday, staff can independently update their profiles and submit timesheets, absence requests, and expense reports.
+Business staff can adjust general ledger codes, change request-routing processes, and create reports.
+This year, the HR team also saved weeks of effort during the open-enrollment process, using system-generated notices and paperless workflows.
+On the first day, 25 percent of employees had completed their enrollments and within 5 days, 80 percent were done.

-We digitised our workflows with Workday so people no longer have to fill out forms and wait.
+We digitized our workflows with Workday so people no longer have to fill out forms and wait.

 Simplified compliance and reduced risk.

 With Workday, finance staff cut 10,000 general ledgers down to 400, increasing control and maintenance efficiency.
-The budget report is now based on programmes instead of departments, which boosts insight and helped facilitate a 15 percent cut in unapproved spend.
-Employees can only access information they are authorised to view, and the county has an audit trail of system access and change.
-County staff are also able to spend more time reviewing and updating policies to improve programme efficiency and ensure compliance.
+The budget report is now based on programs instead of departments, which boosts insight and helped facilitate a 15 percent cut in unapproved spend.
+Employees can only access information they are authorized to view, and the county has an audit trail of system access and change.
+County staff is also able to spend more time reviewing and updating policies to improve program efficiency and ensure compliance.